-In analogy with the large-strike behavior of implied volatility \cite{Lee,GulForm}, the linear asymptotic behavior of the local variance in Theorem \ref{t:localVolIntro}$(ii)$ is likely to hold in wide classes of stochastic volatility models (the same result is indeed known to hold for the Heston model, see \cite{DmFG}, based on affine principles).
-On the one hand, the knowledge of an explicit spatial asymptotics for the local volatility can motivate the choice of the functional forms that are used to smooth out and/or extrapolate a local volatility surface calibrated to market data.
-Already in use among practitioners, SVI-type parameterizations of the local variance, cf. \cite[Section 4]{GathWang}, are compatible with the asymptotics in \eqref{e:steinSteinWingsIntro}.
-On the other hand, a robust implementation of the local volatility surface is the basis for a Monte-Carlo evaluation of exotic options under local volatility; once this step is achieved, the comparison of the prices of volatility-sensitive products (cliquets, barriers) under stochastic volatility and the `projected' local volatility model is often used by option trading desks in order to quantify the bias due to the use of different volatility dynamics, entering as an important step in the assessment of volatility model risk.
+On the other side, in analogy with the large-strike behavior of implied volatility \cite{Lee, GulForm}, the linear asymptotic behavior of the local variance in Theorem \ref{t:localVolIntro}(ii) is likely to hold in even wider classes of stochastic volatility models (the same result is indeed known to hold for the Heston model, see \cite{DmFG}, based on affine principles).
+On the one hand, the knowledge of an explicit spatial asymptotics for the local volatility can motivate the choice of functional forms used to smooth out and/or extrapolate a local volatility surface calibrated to market data.
+Already in use among practitioners, SVI-type parameterizations of the local variance, cf. again \cite[Section 4]{GathWang}, are compatible with the asymptotic result in \eqref{e:steinSteinWingsIntro}.
+On the other hand, a robust implementation of the local volatility surface isof course the basis for a Monte-Carlo evaluation of exotic options under local volatility.
+Once this step is achieved, the comparison of the prices of volatility-sensitive products (cliquets, barriers,...) under a stochastic volatility model and the corresponding `projected' loc vol model is often used by option trading desks in order to quantify the impact related to different volatility dynamics.
+This procedure often enters as an important step in the assessment of volatility model risk by model validation teams.
 Theorem \ref{t:localVolIntro} allows to extrapolate the local volatility function with explicit formulae in extreme regions, where the implementation of Dupire's formula typically suffers from numerical instabilities.
-For a discussion of implications of these results relevant to practitioners, see \cite{DmFG}.